Act 148: Universal Recycling & Composting Law

 - Convenience – If it’s not convenient, recycling rates plummet.
 The law includes service and infrastructure requirements that offer more recycling opportunities to the public.

-- Incentives – Recycling is cheaper than land-filling; when everyone pays the real cost for the amount they choose to throw in the landfill, it is more likely that they will participate in recycling.
+- Incentives – When everyone pays the real cost for the amount they choose to throw in the landfill, it is more likely that they will participate in reducing their waste and recycling what’s left.

 - Mandates – Requirements for universal participation for keeping yard debris, food scraps, and recyclables out of the landfill will increase participation in recycling and composting.